-FY12/20 sales may reach JPY10bn-JPY12bn for Treakisym, and JPY5bn-JPY6bn for rigosertib
+Potential FY12/20 sales: JPY10bn-JPY12bn for Treakisym; JPY5bn-JPY6bn for rigosertib

-Sales may increase if the company receives approval to use Treakisym as first-line treatment for low-grade NHL and MCL, and for the treatment of CLL, in FY12/16.
+Sales may increase if the company receives approval to use Treakisym as first-line treatment for low-grade NHL and MCL in FY12/16, and for the treatment of CLL, in FY12/17.

-The number of patients using Treakisym for relapsed or refractory low-grade NHL and MCL is estimated at 4,700, implying potential sales of JPY4.5bn-JPY5bn (company data).
-However, according to the company, as of July 2014, about 7,100 patients were undergoing first-line treatment for low-grade NHL or MCL, and about 700 patients were being treated for CLL -none of these patients currently use Treakisym.
+Shared Research estimates the number of patients using Treakisym for relapsed or refractory low-grade NHL and MCL at 4,700, implying potential sales of JPY4.5bn-JPY5bn.
+However, according to the company, as of February 2015, about 7,100 patients were undergoing first-line treatment for low-grade NHL or MCL, and about 700 patients were being treated for CLL -none of these patients currently use Treakisym.
 As the population ages, so will the potential patient population.
 Following discussions with management, Treakisym sales could increase by about JPY6bn-JPY6.5bn if the drug is approved for use in these additional indications.

 Rigosertib: the company plans to market the IV and oral form in FY12/19.
 Shared Research projects that rigosertib sales in both formulations may touch JPY5bn-JPY6bn in FY12/20.

 All in, sales may reach JPY15bn-JPY18bn in FY12/20-if the indications of the company's current products are approved as planned.